 - Describe the process for taking the CLEP examination and obtaining other industry certifications related to the Business Law course.

 - Identify testing skills/strategies for preparing for a certification and/or CLEP examination.

 - Demonstrate the ability to successfully complete selected practice examinations.

 - Complete an industry certification representative of skills learned in this course (e.g., IC3, CLEP).

 - Research career opportunities in the legal profession.

-- Create or update a résumé.
+- Create a résumé.